simpsonlab/preqclr/docs/source/manual.rst

 Input
 """""""""""""""""""""""

-    * JSON file(s) containing data for a sample needed to generate plots created by preqc-lr-calculate
+    * JSON file(s) containing data for a sample needed to generate plots created in preqclr calculate

 Output
 """""""""""""""""""""""